1975–76 Football League

 The 1975–76 season was the 77th completed season of The Football League.

 Liverpool won their first major trophy under Bob Paisley by narrowly winning the league title after heated competition from Queens Park Rangers.
 They also lifted the UEFA Cup for the second time in their history.
 Dave Sexton's QPR side failed to win their first-ever league title but still managed to finish in their highest ever position of runners-up and qualify for the UEFA Cup.
 Following QPR into Europe were Tommy Docherty's promising young Manchester United side, Dave Mackay's defending champions Derby County and Jimmy Armfield's Leeds United.

 Going down were Wolverhampton Wanderers, Burnley and Sheffield United.

 Bertie Mee, 57, retired after ten years as manager of Arsenal.
 The highlights of his career had been the Inter-Cities Fairs Cup triumph of 1970 and the Double win 1971, but Arsenal had fallen behind the best in recent seasons and Mee handed over the reins to Terry Neill.

 Three years after winning the FA Cup, Bob Stokoe's Sunderland finally won promotion to the top flight as Second Division champions.
 Bristol City and West Bromwich Albion occupied the two other promotion places.
 Oxford United, York City and Portsmouth went down to the Third Division.

 The division's biggest headline hitters were Southampton, who finished sixth in the league but surprised the footballing world by overcoming Manchester United to win the FA Cup.

 Hereford United won the Third Division title to reach the Second Division just four years after joining the league.
 Also going up to the Second Division were Cardiff City and Millwall.
 Aldershot, Colchester United, Southend United and Halifax Town were relegated to the Fourth Division.
 Narrowly avoiding the drop were Sheffield Wednesday, who a decade before were one of the most feared sides in England and during the interwar years had won the league championship and the FA Cup.

 The 32-year-old Graham Taylor achieved the first success of his managerial career by winning the Fourth Division title with Lincoln City.
+Their points tally is an English record under the 2 points for a win system for any of the top 4 divisions.
 He was linked with several job vacancies in the First and Second Divisions but surprised everyone by taking over at Elton John's Watford, who were still in the Fourth Division.
 It was to be the start of a long and successful association with the Hornets for Taylor.
 Joining Lincoln in the Third Division were Northampton Town, Reading and Tranmere Rovers.
 1975–76 had finally brought something positive after a decade of trauma for Northampton Town, which had seen them slump from the First Division to the Fourth Division.

 This year, the Football League voted in favour of the bottom four clubs in the Fourth Division and there were no departures or arrivals in the league for 1976–77.